 Getting Business Value from Microsoft AI: Clearing Up Copilot Confusion

 No one has embraced the term more fully than Microsoft.
-Copilot pops up across their ecosystem, and it’s led to some confusion: Is Microsoft Copilot a product, a feature, a platform?
+Copilot pops up across their ecosystem, and it’s led to some confusion: Is Microsoft Copilot a product?
+A feature?
+A platform?

 The short answer: it’s all of the above.
 Rather than a single tool, Microsoft Copilot is a family of AI-powered experiences—some embedded in apps like Word and Excel, others designed for specific roles or workflow automation.